Random Unitary Representations of Surface Groups II: The large $n$ limit: Introduction

 \section{Introduction}

-In a foundational series of papers \cite{Voiculescu1985,Voiculescu86,Voiculescu87,Voiculescu90,Voiculescu1991}, Voiculescu developed a robust theory of non-commuting random variables that became known as\emph{ non-commutative probability theory}.
+In a foundational series of papers \cite{Voiculescu1985,Voiculescu86,Voiculescu87,Voiculescu90,Voiculescu1991}, Voiculescu developed a robust theory of non-commuting random variables that became known as \emph{free probability}.
 One of the initial landmarks of this theory is the following result.
 Let $\F_{r}$ denote the non-commutative free group of rank $r$.
 Let $\U(n)$ denote the group of $n\times n$ complex unitary matrices.
 For any $w\in\F_{r}$ we obtain a \emph{word map $w:\U(n)^{r}\to\U(n)$ }by substituting matrices for generators of $\F_{r}$.
 Let $\mu_{\U(n)^{r}}^{\mathrm{Haar}}$ denote the probability Haar measure on $\U(n)^{r}$ and $\tr:\U(n)\to\C$ the standard trace.
+Any integral over a compact group will be done with respect to the probability Haar measure, denoted by $d\mu$.

 A simplified version of Voiculescu's result \cite[Thm.
 3.8]{Voiculescu1991} can be formulated as follows\footnote{Voiculescu's result in \cite[Thm.
 3.8]{Voiculescu1991} is more general than what we state here, also involving a deterministic sequence of unitary matrices.}: \begin{thm}[Voiculescu] For any non-identity $w\in\F_{r}$, as $n\to\infty$